MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/folder-redirection-rup-overview.md

   - The network connection is slower than a configurable threshold.
   - The user manually switches to Offline Mode by using the **Work offline** button in Windows Explorer.

 - **Roaming User Profiles** redirects user profiles to a file share so that users receive the same operating system and application settings on multiple computers.
-When a user signs in to a computer by using an account that is set up with a file share as the profile path, the user's profile loads to the local computer and merges with the local profile (if present).
+When a user signs in to a computer by using an account that's set up with a file share as the profile path, the user's profile loads to the local computer and merges with the local profile, if present.
 When the user signs out of the computer, the local copy of their profile, including any changes, merges with the server copy of the profile.
 Typically, a network administrator enables Roaming User Profiles on domain accounts.

 ## Practical applications

 Administrators can use Folder Redirection, Offline Files, and Roaming User Profiles to centralize storage for user data and settings.
 These features let users access their data while offline or in the event of a network or server outage.
-Some specific applications include:
+These features can also accomplish these specific applications:

 - Centralize data from client computers for administrative tasks, such as using a server-based backup tool to back up user folders and settings.
 - Enable users to continue accessing network files, even if there is a network or server outage.